jfecroft/ProjectEuler/README.md

 ProjectEuler
 ============

-Stores my solutions to project Euler problems.
+My solutions to [Project Euler](https://projecteuler.net) problems.

 Not always the optimal solution, just the way I did it.